Common law: The United States – states, federal courts, and executive branch agencies (17th century on)

-The centuries-old authority of the common law courts in England to develop law case by case and to apply statute law—"legislating from the bench"—is a traditional function of courts, which was carried over into the U.S. system as an essential component of the "judicial power" for states.
-Justice Oliver Wendell Holmes Jr. summarized centuries of history in 1917, "judges do and must legislate” (in the federal courts, only interstitially, in state courts, to the full limits of common law adjudicatory authority).

 New York (17th century)

 The original colony of New Netherland was settled by the Dutch and the law was also Dutch.
 When the English captured pre-existing colonies they continued to allow the local settlers to keep their civil law.
 However, the Dutch settlers revolted against the English and the colony was recaptured by the Dutch.
 In 1664, the colony of New York had two distinct legal systems: on Manhattan Island and along the Hudson River, sophisticated courts modeled on those of the Netherlands were resolving disputes learnedly in accordance with Dutch customary law.
 On Long Island, Staten Island, and in Westchester, on the other hand, English courts were administering a crude, untechnical variant of the common law carried from Puritan New England and practiced without the intercession of lawyers.
 When the English finally regained control of New Netherland they imposed common law upon all the colonists, including the Dutch.
 This was problematic, as the patroon system of land holding, based on the feudal system and civil law, continued to operate in the colony until it was abolished in the mid-19th century.
 New York began a codification of its law in the 19th century.
 The only part of this codification process that was considered complete is known as the Field Code applying to civil procedure.
 The influence of Roman-Dutch law continued in the colony well into the late 19th century.
 The codification of a law of general obligations shows how remnants of the civil law tradition in New York continued on from the Dutch days.